 Our ability to generate meaningful revenue and achieve profitability on a U.S. GAAP basis depends on our ability, alone or with strategic collaborators, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, our product candidates.
 Substantially all of our revenue since inception has consisted of upfront and milestone payments associated with our collaboration and license agreements.
 Revenue from these agreements is dependent on successful development of our product candidates by us or our collaborators.
-Other than royalties we are eligible to receive from sales of Glybera under our license to uniQure, we have not generated any royalty revenue from product sales, and do not otherwise anticipate generating revenue from product sales for the foreseeable future, if ever.
-Commercial sales of Glybera commenced in November 2015, but we do not expect to receive significant revenue in the near-term from these sales.
-If any of our product candidates fail in clinical trials or do not gain regulatory approval, or if Glybera or any of our future products, if any, once approved, fail to achieve market acceptance or adequate market share, we may never become profitable.
+Other than royalties we are eligible to receive from sales of Glybera under our license to uniQure, which have not been significant to date and which we expect to cease in October 2017 following expiration of Glybera's marketing authorization, we have not generated any royalty revenue from product sales, and do not otherwise anticipate generating revenue from product sales for the foreseeable future, if ever.
+If any of our product candidates fail in clinical trials or do not gain regulatory approval, or if any of our future products, if any, once approved, fail to achieve market acceptance or adequate market share, we may never become profitable.
 Although we were profitable for the years ended December 31, 2014 and 2013, we may not be able to sustain profitability in subsequent periods.
 Our ability to generate future revenue from product sales depends heavily on our success, and the success of our collaborators, in:

-- completing research, preclinical and clinical development of our product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - commercializing products for which we obtain regulatory and marketing approval, either with a collaborator or, if launched independently, by establishing sales, marketing and distribution infrastructure; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; - obtaining market acceptance of products for which we obtain regulatory and marketing approval as therapies; - addressing any competing technological and market developments; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products and services to support clinical development and the market demand for any approved products in the future; - developing sustainable, scalable, reproducible, and transferable manufacturing processes for any of our products approved in the future; - maintaining, protecting, expanding and enforcing our portfolio of intellectual property rights, including patents, trade secrets and know-how; - · implementing additional internal systems and infrastructure, as needed; and - attracting, hiring and retaining qualified personnel.
+- completing research, preclinical and clinical development of our product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - commercializing products for which we obtain regulatory and marketing approval, either with a collaborator or, if launched independently, by establishing sales, marketing and distribution infrastructure; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; - · obtaining market acceptance of products for which we obtain regulatory and marketing approval as therapies; - addressing any competing technological and market developments; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products and services to support clinical development and the market demand for any approved products in the future; - developing sustainable, scalable, reproducible, and transferable manufacturing processes for any of our products approved in the future; - maintaining, protecting, expanding and enforcing our portfolio of intellectual property rights, including patents, trade secrets and know-how; - implementing additional internal systems and infrastructure, as needed; and - attracting, hiring and retaining qualified personnel.

-The scope of our future revenue will also depend upon the size of any markets in which our product candidates receive approval and the availability of insurance coverage and the availability and amount of reimbursement from third-party payers for Glybera and future products, if any.
-If we are unable to achieve sufficient revenue to become profitable and remain so, our financial condition and operating results will be negatively impacted, and our trading price might be harmed.
+The scope of our future revenue will also depend upon the size of any markets in which our product candidates receive approval and the availability of insurance coverage and the availability and amount of reimbursement from third-party payers for future products, if any.
+If we are unable to achieve sufficient revenue to become profitable and remain so, our financial condition and operating results will be negatively impacted, and the market price of our common shares might be adversely impacted.